Shabbat Shira 2015 Faculty bios

 Michelle Citrin is a Brooklyn based singer/songwriter and producer.
 Whether playing in front of a sold-out crowd of thousands on the beach of Tel Aviv, or an intimate set at a coffeehouse in Melbourne, Australia, Michelle Citrin's soulful voice, skillful guitar playing, humorous in-between-song banter and unpretentious demeanor has captured the eyes and ears of her audience all over the world.

-which to date, have received millions of hits, ranking in the top 20 most viewed music videos of the year.
-Michelle’s versatility and talent for writing catchy and meaningful songs has led to rave reviews and accolades including being named as one of Billboard Music's "Top Songwriters", VH-1’s Song of the Year finalist.
+In 2008, Michelle co-created and starred in the hit YouTube sensations, "20 Things to do with Matzah” and “Rosh Hashanah Girl,” which to date, have received millions of hits, ranking in the top 20 most viewed music videos of the year.
+Michelle’s versatility and talent for writing catchy and meaningful songs has led to rave reviews and accolades including being named as one of Billboard Music's "Top Songwriters" as well as VH-1’s Song of the Year finalist.